-But there was an undercurrent of real anxiety in the tide of victory; the question of finances.
+But there was an undercurrent of real anxiety in the tide of victory: the question of finances.
 Instead of opening the banks, as had been ordered by the Military Revolutionary Committee, the Union of Bank Employees had held a meeting and declared a formal strike.
-Smolny had demanded some thirty-five millions of rubles from the State Bank,
+Smolny had demanded some thirty-five million roubles from the State Bank, and the cashier had locked the vaults, only paying out money to the representatives of the Provisional Government.
+The reactionaries were using the State Bank as a political weapon.
+For instance, when the Vikzhel demanded money to pay the salaries of the employees of the Government railroads, it was told to apply to Smolny....

-I went to the State Bank to see the new Commissar, a redhaired Ukrainean Bolshevik named Petrovitch.
+I went to the State Bank to see the new Commissar, a redhaired Ukrainian Bolshevik named Petrovitch.
 He was trying to bring order out of the chaos in which affairs had been left by the striking clerks.
-In all the offices of the huge place perspiring volunteer workers, soldiers and sailors, their tongues sticking out of their mouths in the intensity of their effort, were poring over the great ledgers with a bewildered air...
+In all the offices of the huge place perspiring volunteer workers, soldiers and sailors, their tongues sticking out of their mouths in the intensity of their effort, were poring over the great ledgers with a bewildered air....

 The Duma building was crowded.
 There were still isolated cases of defiance toward the new Government, but they were rare.
 The Central Land Committee had appealed to the Peasants, ordering them not to recognise the Land Decree passed by the Congress of the Soviets, because it would cause confusion and civil war.
-Mayor Schreider announced that because of the Bolshevik insurrection, the elections to the Constituent Assembly would have to be indefinitely postponed.
+Mayor Schreider announced that because of the Bolshevik insurrection, the elections to the Con-